rust-lang/book/src/ch17-04-streams.md

 Message: 'j'
 ```

-We could do this with the regular `Receiver` API, or even the regular `Iterator`
+Again, we could do this with the regular `Receiver` API or even the regular
-API, though.
-Let’s add something that requires streams: adding a timeout
+`Iterator` API, though, so let’s add a feature that requires streams: adding a
-which applies to every item in the stream, and a delay on the items we emit.
+timeout that applies to every item in the stream, and a delay on the items we

-In Listing 17-34, we start by adding a timeout to the stream with the `timeout`
-method, which comes from the `StreamExt` trait.
-Then we update the body of the
-`while let` loop, because the stream now returns a `Result`.
-The `Ok` variant
-indicates a message arrived in time; the `Err` variant indicates that the
-timeout elapsed before any message arrived.
-We `match` on that result and either
-print the message when we receive it successfully, or print a notice about the
-timeout.
-Finally, notice that we pin the messages after applying the timeout to
-them, because the timeout helper produces a stream which needs to be pinned to
-be polled.
+emit, as shown in Listing 17-34.

 <Listing number="17-34" caption="Using the `StreamExt::timeout` method to set a time limit on the items in a stream" file-name="src/main.rs">